telerik/teststudio-docs/docs/automated-tests/elements/elements-find-expression.md

 When recording any action against a control from a web page or WPF application, Test Studio adds an element related to the step and generates a **Find Expression** for that element.
 The same process is triggered, if an <a href="/features/recorder/compact-recording-toolbar#hover-over-highlighting" target="_blank">element is explicitly added</a> to the Elements repository from the DOM explorer.

-## How is Elements Find Expression Generated?
+## How is Element's Find Expression Generated?

 #### Test Studio records steps and adds elements out-of-the-box, but what criteria it uses to generate unique find expressions for the elements?